What is Design Build Construction?

 Value-based project feedback – The owner and design-build team work together from concept to completion to explore options and choose what methods and materials maximize quality and owner value.

 With its roots in the Master Builder values of quality, cost, and design, design-build construction is a tried and true approach to project delivery.
-Since the 1970s, design-build has been a growing alternative to the more traditional methods of design-bid-build and construction- manager-at-risk.
-Known for its high levels of collaboration between the project team (design and construction) as well as the Owner, this method outperforms its counterparts with regards to higher quality, quicker delivery, cost efficiencies, and reduced risk.
+Since the 1970s, design-build has been a growing alternative to traditional design-bid-build methods and construction-manager-at-risk.
+Known for its high levels of collaboration between the project team (design and construction) and the Owner, this method outperforms its counterparts regarding higher quality, quicker delivery, cost efficiencies, and reduced risk.

 Contact us for an onsite, no-obligation facility assessment.
 With over 20 years of experience creating optimal environments, we have the expertise to help with your next project.